JoyeshDebnath/TypeScript-Primer/README.md

 TypeScript adds optional static typing and language features such as classes and modules.
 It’s important to know that all these advanced features add zero cost to JavaScript.
 A typeScript is purely a compile-time tool.
 Once you compile, you are left with plain, idiomatic JavaScript.
 TypeScript is a language for application scale JavaScript development.

+Objects are dictionary-like collections of keys and values.
+The keys have to be unique.
+They are similar to arrays and are also sometimes called associative arrays.
+However, an array uses numbers to index the values, whereas an object allows you to use any other type as the key.

+In TypeScript, an Object type refers to any value with properties.
+It can be defined by simply listing the properties and their types.
+For example,

+let pt: { x: number; y: number } = {
+  x: 10,
+  y: 20
+};